- Research 2025-2026

 Research Vision

-To be a world-class department in Mathematics, Statistics, Data Science, and multidisciplinary fields including Mathematical Economics, Quantitative Finance, and Decision Sciences for conducting cutting-edge research.
+To be a nationally leading and internationally recognized department in Mathematics, Statistics and Data Science including Mathematical Economics, Quantitative Finance, and Decision Sciences for conducting high-quality and impactful research.

 Research Mission